-Underground Tanks: Most existing tanks are compatible with ethanol blends above E10.
+Underground Tanks: Most existing tanks are compatible with ethanol blends up to 100%.
 All existing companies that manufacture steel tanks to store transportation fuels have issued signed letters stating their compatibility to store ethanol blends up to E100, making them compliant with federal code.
 All steel tank manufacturers have a UL 58 listing for flammable fuels, which includes all transportation fuels.
 Fiberglass tank compatibility depends on the manufacturer, the year the tank was built, and the type of tank (single or double wall).
 Both existing fiberglass tank companies, Xerxes and Containment Solutions, have maintained a UL Standard 1316 listing for E100 for many years.
 Containment Solutions issued a letter stating that all tanks it has manufactured are compatible all ethanol blends.
 Xerxes and Owens Corning (which no longer manufactures tanks) have stated that compatibility depends on the tank wall type and the year it was manufactured.
 For more information, refer to Appendix A in the Handbook for Handling, Storing, and Dispensing E85 and Other Ethanol-Gasoline Blends.

 Above-Ground Tanks: Above-ground tank manufacturers have also provided statements of compatibility with all ethanol blends including E85.

 Tank Preparation: With an above or underground tank, it must be cleaned prior to storing any blend above E10, including E85.
 E85 will "clean out" and absorb contamination left behind by years of petroleum fuel storage.
-Converting diesel equipment might require more thorough cleaning, owing the scale in these systems.
+Converting diesel equipment might require more thorough cleaning.
 Incompatible tanks need to be replaced.

 Other Underground Storage Tank Equipment

 All existing pipe manufacturers have UL 971 listing for ethanol blends up to E100.
 To comply with federal code, other underground equipment manufacturers have either UL listed their equipment up to E85 or have stated approval in writing for specific model types with blends above E10.
 Other underground equipment includes overfill protection, leak detection, shear valves, fill and vapor caps, adaptors, containment sumps, and all associated fittings and accessories.
 For other underground storage equipment compatibility, please refer to Appendix B of the Handbook for Handling, Storing, and Dispensing E85 and Other Ethanol-Gasoline Blends.

 Above-Ground Dispensing Equipment